- This event has passed.

 EARTH HOUR — pick your time, place, and celebration!

 Every year, PA IPL invites people to hold Earth Hour parties at home or in their houses of worship that act as fundraisers and “friend-raisers” for PA IPL.
 It’s great chance to jump in… and it’s fun.
 Celebrate reaching a goal, or setting a goal — or both.
 Let us know if you want some colorful PA IPL handouts to share!
-We’ve had all sorts and scales of regional Earth Hour parties in the past, and we already know of four in the planning stages now.
+We’ve had all sorts and scales of regional Earth Hour parties in the past, and we already know of incredibly varied gatherings, vigils (State College), celebrations, and parties in Altoona, Philadelphia, Harrisburg, State College, Pittsburgh (private, but with several public events that week!), Scranton, and Williamsburg (private dinner),

 Earth Hour is a worldwide event, uniting people as they join to turn off the electricity and go dark for 1 hour, local time on a Saturday in late March.
 This year Earth Hour is